|Distribution of Marijuana In NJ: General Penalties

 - Loss of Drivers license not less than 6 months up 2 years

-How to Win a Criminal Charge for Possession of Marijuana or
+How to Win a Criminal Charge in New Jersey

 Want to know How to Win your Marijuana Charge?
-The best and
+Hire the Best

-Best Lawyer.
-Attorney H. Scott Aalsberg, Esq., has been ranked
+Lawyer.
+Attorney H. Scott Aalsberg, Esq., has been ranked by the

-by the National Academy of Criminal Defense Attorneys as one of
+National Academy of Criminal Defense Attorneys as one of the

-the Top Ten Criminal Lawyers in NJ.
-The National Trial Lawyers
+Top Ten Criminal Lawyers in NJ.
+The National Trial Lawyers has

-has selected Attorney H. Scott Aalsberg, Esq., as one of the Top
+selected Attorney H. Scott Aalsberg, Esq., as one of the Top 100

-100 Trial Lawyers and is rated as a Top Criminal Lawyer with a
+Trial Lawyers and is rated as a Top Criminal Lawyer with a perfect

-perfect 10.0 score by AVVO lawyer rating website.
-"If you want
+10.0 score by AVVO and JUSTIA Lawyer rating websites.
+"If you

 |Best Defense Strategies + Top Rated Lawyer = Best Result